+I. Objectives, timing and expected outputs of the review

+- 1. A single review of IPBES will be undertaken at the end of its first work programme (hereinafter referred to as "the review").
+The review will evaluate the effectiveness of IPBES as a science-policy interface.
+In particular, the review will analyse IPBES with regard to its effectiveness and efficiency and, where possible, relevance, as measured against its current objectives, operating principles, four functions and administrative and scientific processes for implementing the work programme as set out in the report of the second session of the plenary meeting to determine the future Platform's modalities and institutional arrangements (document UNEP/IPBES.MI/2/9).
+It will also evaluate the efficiency of the delivery of the work programme and established support structures, as governed by the rules of procedure (see decision IPBES-1/1, annex), the procedures for the preparation of IPBES deliverables (see decision IPBES-3/3, annex I) and other relevant decisions by the IPBES Plenary.
+The review will evaluate: - (a) Implementation of the four functions of IPBES; - (b) Application of the operating principles of IPBES; - (c) Effectiveness of the procedures for the development of IPBES deliverables, including the policy on conflict of interest and its implementation procedures; - (d) Effectiveness of the institutional arrangements of IPBES, including the Plenary, the Bureau, the Multidisciplinary Expert Panel and the secretariat, including technical support units, the United Nations collaborative partnership arrangement and other arrangements with strategic partners and their interactions and procedures; - (e) Effectiveness of the IPBES task forces and expert groups, including the management of their work and the level of commitment of members; - (f) Effectiveness of the implementation of the financial and budgetary arrangements, including fundraising strategies; - (g) Effectiveness of processes for stakeholder engagement and communication. - 2.
+The review will be used as the basis for the development of a second work programme for IPBES with lessons learned from the implementation of the first work programme and recommendations that will enable IPBES to strengthen implementation of its four functions and, ultimately, its effectiveness as a science-policy interface. - 3.
+The results of the review will be considered by the Plenary at its seventh session, in May 2019.
+A report on progress in the review process and interim results will be made available for the information of the Plenary at its sixth session.
+The review will integrate an internal and an external element. - 4.
+The review will result in a report on the performance of IPBES with regard to the dimensions listed in paragraph 1 above.
+The report will include proposals on how to improve the effectiveness of IPBES.
+In particular, it will include, as necessary, recommendations regarding the amendment of existing institutional arrangements, including procedures and structures, to support implementation of the second work programme.

 II.
-Objectives and expected outputs of the review

-2. The objective of the review is to inform the development of a second work programme for IPBES with lessons learned from the implementation of the first work programme and recommendations that will enable the Platform to strengthen implementation of its four functions and, ultimately, its effectiveness as a science-policy interface.

-3. The review will evaluate the effectiveness of IPBES as a science-policy interface.
-In particular, the review will analyse IPBES with regard to its effectiveness, efficiency and relevance, as measured against its objectives, operating principles, four functions and administrative and scientific functions, as set out in the report of the second session of the plenary meeting to determine the future Platform's modalities and institutional arrangements (document UNEP/IPBES.MI/2/9).
-It will also evaluate the efficiency of the delivery of the work programme and established support structures, as governed by the rules of procedure (see decision IPBES-1/1, annex), the procedures for the preparation of IPBES deliverables (see decision IPBES-3/3, annex I), and other relevant decisions by the IPBES Plenary.
-The review will evaluate:

-- (a) Implementation of the four functions of IPBES; - (b) Application of the operating principles of IPBES;

-(c) Effectiveness of the procedures for the development of IPBES deliverables, including the policy on conflict of interest and its implementation procedures;

-(d) Effectiveness of the institutional arrangements of IPBES, including the Plenary, the Bureau, the Multidisciplinary Expert Panel and the secretariat, including technical support units, the United Nations collaborative partnership arrangement and other arrangements with strategic partners, and their interactions and procedures;

-(e) Effectiveness of the IPBES task forces and expert groups, including the management of their work and the level of commitment of members;

-(f) Effectiveness of the budgetary and fiscal rules, arrangements and practices.

-4. The review will result in a report on the performance of IPBES with regard to the dimensions listed in paragraph 3 above.
-The report will include recommendations on how best to implement the second work programme of IPBES.
-In particular, it will include, as necessary, recommendations regarding the amendment of existing institutional arrangements, including procedures and structures, to support implementation of the second work programme.

-III.
 Institutional structure of the review